rspamd/rspamd.com/doc/modules/rbl.md

   }
 ~~~

-Each list should have a `suffix` parameter that defines the list itself and optionally for some replies processing logic
-either by `returnbits` or `returncodes` sections.
+Each list should have a `suffix` parameter that defines the list itself, and optionally, some replies processing logic either by `returnbits` or `returncodes` sections.

-Since some URL lists do not accept `IP` addresses, it is also possible to disable sending of URLs with IP address in the host to such lists.
-That could be done by specifying `no_ip = true` option:
+As some URL lists do not accept `IP` addresses, it is possible to disable the sending of URLs with IP addresses in the host to such lists.
+This can be done by specifying the `no_ip = true` option.

 ~~~ucl
 "DBL" {